-Actuarial Assumptions - The total OPEB liability reported at June 30, 2020, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total OPEB liability reported at June 30, 2023, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

+Non-Hazardous

+Inflation 2.30% Payroll growth rate 2.00%

+Salary increase 3.30% to 10.30%, varies by service

+Investment rate of return 6.25%

+Healthcare Trend Rates

+Pre - 65 Initial trend starting at 6.40% and gradually decreasing to an ultimate

+Post - 65 Initial trend starting at 6.30% and gradually decreasing to an ultimate

+Hazardous

-Non-Hazardous Inflation 2.30% Payroll growth rate 2.00% Salary increase 3.30% to 10.30%, varies by service Investment rate of return 6.25% Healthcare Trend Rates Pre - 65 Initial trend starting at 6.25% and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-Post - 65 Initial trend starting at 5.50% and gradually decreasing to an ultimate trend rate of 4.05% over a period of 14 years.
+Inflation 2.30% Payroll growth rate 2.00%

+Salary increase 3.55% to 19.05%, varies by service

+Investment rate of return 6.25%

+Healthcare Trend Rates

+Pre - 65 Initial trend starting at 6.40% and gradually decreasing to an ultimate

+Post - 65 Initial trend starting at 6.30% and gradually decreasing to an ultimate

 Mortality rates were based on the Pub-2010 General Mortality Table projected with the ultimate rates from the MP-2014 Mortality Improvement Scale using a base year of 2010.
 The Mortality Table used for healthy retired members was a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
 The Mortality Table used for disabled members was PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
+The long-term expected rate of return was determined by using a building-block method in which best estimate ranges of expected future real rate of returns are developed for each asset class.
+The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.